bartspreij/GroceryStore/adr/cssframework.md

 # Architecture Decision Record - Choose CSS Framework

 ## Title
-Choose CSS Framework: Tailwind CSS vs. Bootstrap vs. Material-UI
+Choose CSS Framework: Tailwind CSS /w DaisyUI vs. Bootstrap vs. Material-UI

 ## Status
 Proposed

 ## Context
-Our project requires a robust and efficient CSS framework to facilitate rapid UI development, ensuring responsiveness and aesthetic appeal.
-The main contenders are Tailwind CSS, Bootstrap, and Material-UI.
-Each offers unique advantages: Tailwind for its utility-first approach and customization, Bootstrap for its comprehensive component library and ease of use, and Material-UI for its adherence to Google's Material Design principles.
+For rapid development we should use a css framework.
+For consistent styling we should use a component library.

 ## Decision
-After careful consideration of our project's needs, including development timeline, desired aesthetic, and team expertise, we have decided to go with [Your chosen framework].
-This choice is influenced by [specific reasons related to the project's requirements], such as design system preferences, team skill set, and other project-specific factors.
+After careful consideration of our project's needs, including development timeline, desired aesthetic, and team expertise, we have decided to go with TailwindCSS /w DaisyUI.
+This choice is influenced by it not being too opiniated but still providing consistent styling.
+Also tailwind css is not too far from regular css, so the learning curve is relatively small.

 ## Consequences
-Choosing [Your chosen framework] leads to several consequences:
+Choosing TailwindCSS /w DaisyUI leads to several consequences:

-- **Ease of Development**: [Discuss the impact on development speed and ease.
-For example, Tailwind's utility-first approach might expedite development but has a steeper learning curve.]
+- **Ease of Development**: [While tailwindcss has a bit steeper learning curve than regular css, considering the different levels of css knowledge in our group some of us had to learn the chosen one anyway.]

-- **Design Consistency**: [Explain how the framework affects design consistency.
-Material-UI, for instance, ensures a consistent material design aesthetic.]
+- **Design Consistency**: [For design consistency DaisyUI helps us with styling that's not too opiniated so both consistency and configureabilty are pro's]

-- **Responsiveness and Compatibility**: [Evaluate the framework's performance in terms of responsiveness and cross-device compatibility.]
+- **Responsiveness and Compatibility**: [While not an objective on it's own tailwindcss provides styling based on screen size and is viable for responsive design]

-- **Learning Curve and Documentation**: [Consider the learning curve for new team members and the comprehensiveness of the framework's documentation.]
+- **Learning Curve and Documentation**: [TailwindCSS's documentation is thorough and provides enough information to resolve any issues.
+DaisyUI is a plug and play library you can take what you need and configure it to your liking.]

-- **Customization and Scalability**: [Assess the framework's ability to adapt and scale as per the project's evolving needs.]
+- **Customization and Scalability**: [TailwindCSS is a tried an true css framework.]

-- **Community and Support**: [Reflect on the support and community surrounding the framework, essential for troubleshooting and keeping up with best practices.]
+- **Community and Support**: [Since TailwindCSS is one of the most popular css frameworks there are plenty of resources to learn from]